zazacani/BEAUTYSHOP/replit.md

-# Beauté Suisse E-Commerce Platform
+# Müe & Nappy E-Commerce Platform

 ## Overview

-Beauté Suisse is a modern, multilingual e-commerce platform for selling beauty products in the Swiss market.
+Müe & Nappy is a modern, multilingual e-commerce platform for selling premium beauty products in the Swiss market.
+The platform features two distinct brands:
+- **MÜE**: Hair and body care products (produits cheveux & corps)
+- **NAPPY**: Hair care products (produits cheveux)

 The application supports three languages (French, German, and English) and provides a complete online shopping experience with admin management capabilities.

 The platform features a clean, minimalist design inspired by premium beauty retailers like Sephora and Aesop, with a focus on product-first presentation and user experience.